Thaxes/Senior-Design-Arm-Code/Control_Rod/README.txt

 If successful, continue onto press "a" for android if you already have an emulator or scan QR with Expo Go app.

-Replace "App.JS" with my "App.JS" content.

-This method will ensure that all dependencies and packages and installed correctly.